python/cpython/Doc/library/ctypes.rst

    >>> qsort.restype = None
    >>>

-:func:`qsort` must be called with a pointer to the data to sort, the number of items in the data array, the size of one item, and a pointer to the comparison function, the callback.
+:func:`!qsort` must be called with a pointer to the data to sort, the number of items in the data array, the size of one item, and a pointer to the comparison function, the callback.
 The callback will then be called with two pointers to items, and it must return a negative integer if the first item is smaller than